AlibabaCloudDocs/gpdb/intl.en-US/GANOS/Best practice/Trajectory best practices.md

 ## Use the advanced compression mode

 LZ4 is an advanced compression algorithm, with a higher compression ratio and execution speed.
-To enable the LZ4 compression algorithm, do as follows:
+To enable and disable the LZ4 compression algorithm, execute the following statements:

 ```
 -- Enable LZ4 compression.
 Set toast_compression_use_lz4 = true;

--- Disable LZ4 compression to use the default PostgreSQL compression algorithm.
+-- Disable LZ4 compression and use the default PostgreSQL compression algorithm.
 Set toast_compression_use_lz4 = false;
 ```

-To enable the LZ4 compression algorithm for the entire database by default, do as follows:
+To enable and disable the LZ4 compression algorithm for the entire database by default, execute the following statements:

 ```
 -- Enable LZ4 compression for the database.
 Alter database dbname Set toast_compression_use_lz4 = true;

--- Disable LZ4 compression to use the default compression algorithm for the database.
+-- Disable LZ4 compression and use the default compression algorithm for the database.
 Alter database dbname Set toast_compression_use_lz4 = false;
 ```